drajwal1511/Predicting-Diabetic-patient-using-Ensemble-Learning/README.md

 # Predicting-Diabetic-patient-using-Ensemble-Learning
 ## Problem
-The Objective of the Project is to diagnostically predict whether or not a patient has a diabetes based on certian diagnostic measurements in the dataset.
+The Objective of the Project is to diagnostically predict whether or not a patient has diabetes based on certain diagnostic measurements in the dataset.
 All patients are female of age >=21.

 ## Ensembe Learning
 In statistics and machine learning, ensemble methods use multiple learning algorithms to obtain better predictive performance than could be obtained from any of the constituent learning algorithms alone.